HOW TO HIRE THE RIGHT PHOTOGRAPHER & VIDEOGRAPHER

 4. Do they have contracts in place?

-Because we have worked over 100 weddings, we have seen it all working as a photographer, and observing the videographer or vice versa.
+Because we have worked over 200 weddings, we have seen it all working as a photographer, and observing the videographer or vice versa.
 With the exception of factors that are out of our control, we work very efficiently.
-We pay close attention to detail so if anything is disrupting an image or film clip, we will move it.
+We pay close attention to detail so if anything is disrupting an image or film clip, we will remedy the obstruction, problem solve and come up with solutions very quickly.
 We know who, what, where and when to capture.

 Reviews are important to read before you hire us or anyones else.
 You are making an investment and as a smart consumer, it is always recommended to do research on what you are going to purchase.
 To this date, we have never received any bad reviews or feedback from our past or present clients!
 We strive to make all of our couples happy which is why we invest a lot of our energy before, during, and after the wedding!
 You can view our reviews HERE.